Dozens of aftershocks follow 5.2-magnitude earthquake near Bakersfield that rattled Southern California all the way to LA

 Immediately after the earthquake, the Los Angeles Fire Department deployed its helicopters to survey the region for any potential damages.

-"Our @LAFD has activated to conduct its routine survey of the city and assess for any damages," Mayor Karen Bass tweeted."
-City teams will continue to monitor any impacts."
+"Our @LAFD has activated to conduct its routine survey of the city and assess for any damages," Mayor Karen Bass posted on X." City teams will continue to monitor any impacts."

 After conducting the survey, firefighters found no significant damage to the infrastructure or any buildings.
 LAFD received zero injury reports within LA city limits.